Tuition for School Entrance Tests

-For 16+ entry into 6th form to study either A Levels or the IB Diploma, there are different requirements.
+For 16+ entry into 6th form to study either A-Levels or the IB Diploma, there are different requirements.
 Entrance exams and interviews are usually held in the November of the year preceding entry in the subjects a student is planning to study in the 6th form.
-International students whose first language is not English will also be required to demonstrate their language proficiency, usually in the form of an IELTS score.
+International students whose first language is not English will also be required to demonstrate their language proficiency, usually by taking a school's own assessments or a standardised online English Langauge Assessment.
 A number of boarding schools require students applying from outside the UK to take a standardised UKiset test.
+This is sometimes used in lieu of a school's own tests, and sometimes used as an initial filter.

-If you are applying for a scholarship, then there will be separate tests or auditions.
+If you are applying for a scholarship, there will be separate tests or auditions.

 Never underestimate the importance or timing of entrance tests.
-Most will be taken between 6 to 9 months before entry.
+Most will be taken 6 to 12 months before the proposed date of entry.
 It is prudent to prepare for them.
-There are private preparatory schools in the UK which specialise in preparing children to pass the entry exams of chosen senior schools, but even then your child may benefit from additional tuition.
+There are private preparatory schools in the UK which specialise in preparing children to pass the entrance exams of chosen senior schools, but even then your child may benefit from additional tuition.

 Elite School Preparation